Byrne v Ireland

-Byrne v Ireland [1972] IR 241 is an Irish Supreme Court case where the court held that the State was not immune from tortious liability and thus abolished the immunity of the State in tort.
+Byrne v Ireland [1972] IR 241 is a landmark Supreme Court of Ireland case where the court held that the State was not immune from tortious liability and thus abolished the immunity of the State in tort.
 Therefore, the State could be sued for the actions of its servants.
 This case also determined that the Attorney General was the appropriate party to represent the State in these tort cases.

 Facts of the case

 The plaintiff (Miss Kathleen Byrne) was walking on a footpath outside her home in County Wicklow on September 18, 1965, when it subsided causing her an injury; a cable-laying team from the Department of Posts and Telegraphs had been working on the sidewalk.
 Byrne sued the "People of Ireland" and the Attorney General for negligence, breach of statutory duty and nuisance as a result of the actions of the state's servants.
 After an intervention by the Chief State Solicitor, "Ireland" was substituted for the "People of Ireland" in the action.
 The case originally went to the High Court in 1968, which dismissed the plaintiff's case with Murnaghan J. holding that Article 5 of the Constitution, where the sovereignty of the state is asserted, precludes actions where the state would be a defendant.

 The case then proceeded on appeal to the Supreme Court where it was considered in 1969 and the majority decision of the Supreme Court was delivered on 30 July 1971.
 The judge presiding in the High Court was Murnaghan J. and the Supreme Court justices were Walsh J., Budd J., Fitzgerald J., O'Keeffe, J. and Chief Justice O'Dalaigh.
 The Supreme Court found that the state was a juristic person and therefore could be sued, and was vicariously liable for the actions of its servants.
 Therefore, the Court found in favour of Byrne.
 Helen Whately of the office of the Director of Public Prosecutions summarized the court's findings: